binste/basic_reproducibility_guide/2_During_the_analysis/5_Doing_the_work.md

 ```
 at the beginning of your Jupyter or R notebook.
 This will run all code in `routes.R` and therefore define all functions in it

-### Use random seeds.
+### Use random seeds
-If your project involves the use of a random number generator (or an algorithm which uses one), you should set a random seed such that a rerun of the experiment gives exactly the same result.
-Consult the package you use for further information.
+If your project involves the use of a pseudorandom number generator (or an algorithm which uses one), you should explicitly set the random seed such that a rerun of the experiment gives exactly the same results.

 [Back to the table of content](./index.md)